Human Rights Defense Center Staff

 Paralegal: Rachel Stevens

-Rachel Stevens, a Florida native, joined the Human Rights Defense Center as a paralegal in March 2014.
+Rachel Stevens, a Florida native, joined the Human Rights Defense Center as a litigation paralegal in March 2014.
 She graduated from John I. Leonard High School and received an Associate's Degree in Legal Studies from South University.
-Rachel has worked successfully in the customer service and hospitality industry for over twelve years.
+Rachel has been instrumental in managing HRDC case files in numerous jurisdictions across the United States.
+She has worked closely with nationally recognized experts and legal counsel to prepare cases for trials and mediation.

 Paralegal: Kathy Moses